software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 The Product Owner came up with a feature for the application if we run out of work during the Sprint:

 > "The category filter on the reading recommendation list is very useful for finding the right things to read.
-But it would even more useful if an user would be able to filter reading recommendations based on their title or description.
+But it would even more useful if a user would be able to filter reading recommendations based on their title or description.
 >
 > There could be a search field in the reading recommendation list page.
 If either the title or the description of a reading recommendation contains the keyword typed in to the field, the reading recommendation would be listed.
 If there's no keyword, all the reading recommendations would be listed."
 >